 What is an occupation?
 An occupation is a set of activities or tasks that employees are paid to perform.
-An industry is a group of businesses or organizations wit similar activities, products, or services.
-Employees occupation has a mix of specialized knowledge, skills, and abilities.
-Once a student has identified one or several occupations that they are interested in, they may
+An industry is a group of businesses or organizations with similar activities, products, or services.
+Employees who do essentially the same tasks are in the same occupation but may not work in the same industry.
+Every occupation has a mix of specialized knowledge, skills, and abilities.
+Once a student has identified one or several occupations that they are interested in, they may begin identifying the specific education required to enter that occupation.
+A single occupation, for instance, an accountant; can be an occupation in many different industries.
+An accountant can work in the oil industry, the air transportation industry, or the sports industry, while still having the same set of task and skills.
+Educators should help prepare students on a personal level to help ensure students are prepared to transition into occupations after graduating, while not necessarily preparing them for a specific industry.